 We particularly encourage member contributions and member pitches will be considered for both print and online publication.
 Extracts from member publications including fiction and memoir can also be submitted.

 Please note, online article fees will be negotiated with the Writers Victoria team and there are no fees payable for book extracts or promotional material.

 While we aim to publish as much as we can and support writers, we receive many more submissions than we can place, and can’t provide feedback on all pitches.
 But don’t be deterred!
 Keep submitting for following editions.

 - Mar/April/May (Autumn edition): Wordsmith – submissions closed.

-September/October/November 2021 (Spring Edition): Transformation.
-Submissions close Monday 10 May 2021.
+September/October/November 2021 (Spring Edition): Unbecoming – submissions close Friday 2 July 2021.
 To submit, visit WV's submittable portal.